-On completion of their final, drivers not progressing to the next final should go immediately to a marshal point to relieve the existing marshal.
+On completion of their final, drivers should go immediately to a marshal point to relieve the existing marshal.
 No marshal shall leave their point whilst fulfilling their marshalling duties [e.g. to return cars to the pit lane] or at the end of a race until a replacement arrives.